 If you are interested in having me evaluate your trick video, below is more information as provided by the AKC.
 There are a few new steps for video submission so please read all documents carefully.

 If you plan on doing multiple level titles, it is a good idea to print out all three forms and mark out the tricks as you can only reuse a few tricks (with specific variation criteria as noted on each form) for different levels.
-My recommendation is always to “save” your more elaborate tricks for the more advanced titles 🙂 If you have any questions, or need ideas of tricks, please let me know.
-AKC has a whole list of tricks on their page, and of course, the internet is a great resource for trick ideas.
+My recommendation is always to save your more elaborate tricks for the more advanced titles.

 These new procedures apply to all levels of AKC Trick Dog training.
 AKC Trick Dog resources can be found here.